Table of Content

 - Physical complaints like headaches or stomach aches with no apparent medical cause.

-Mental health experts emphasize that untreated PTSD can lead to additional emotional struggles, such as anxiety, depression, and substance abuse.
+Mental health experts emphasise that untreated PTSD can lead to additional emotional struggles, such as anxiety, depression, and substance abuse.
 These are complex battles that can intensify the distress.
 For some individuals, unable to cope with the weight of their traumatic experiences, alcohol or drugs may seem like a refuge—a temporary escape from the haunting memories.
 The ripple effects of unaddressed PTSD can be profound.

 Risk Factors for Developing PTSD